Ducky28/Ducky0/README.md

 # Ducky0
-Voron 0.2r1 CoreXY 3D Printer Modification
+A Voron 0.2r1 CoreXY 3D Printer Modification
 ## Wait!
 But Why?
 I often find myself in this situation: *sends prototype to 3D printer, 3D printer is done an hour later, realizes I'm on version 7 of the design*
 ## Design goals